Two-Stage Facility Location Games with Strategic Clients and Facilities: Introduction

 We say that client $v_i$ is \emph{covered by $\mathbf{s}$}, if $N_\mathbf{s}(v_i) \neq \emptyset$, and \emph{uncovered by $\mathbf{s}$}, otherwise.
-Let $C(\mathbf{s}) = \{v_i \mid v_i \in V, N_\mathbf{s}(v_i) \neq \emptyset\}$ denote the set of covered clients under facility placement~$\mathbf{s}$.
-We will compare states of the \limtmpmodel{} by measuring their \emph{social welfare} that is defined as the \emph{weighted participation rate} $W(\mathbf{s}) = w(C(\mathbf{s})) = \sum_{v_i \in C(\mathbf{s})}w(v_i)$, i.e., the total spending capacity of all covered clients.
-For a host graph $H$ and a number of facility agents $k$, let $\text{\emph{OPT}}(H,k)$ denote the facility placement profile that maximizes the weighted participation rate $W(\text{\emph{OPT}}(H,k))$ among all facility placement profiles with $k$ facilities on host graph~$H$.
+Let denote the set of covered clients under facility placement~$\mathbf{s}$.
+We will compare states of the \limtmpmodel{} by measuring their \emph{social welfare} that is defined as the \emph{weighted participation rate} i.e., the total spending capacity of all covered clients.
+For a host graph $H$ and a number of facility agents $k$, let $\text{OPT}(H,k)$ denote the facility placement profile that maximizes the weighted participation rate $W(\text{OPT}(H,k))$ among all facility placement profiles with $k$ facilities on host graph~$H$.

 We measure the inefficiency due to the selfishness of the agents via the Price of Anarchy (PoA) and the Price of Stability (PoS).
 Let $\text{bestSPE}(H,k)$ (resp. $\text{worstSPE}(H,k)$) denote the SPE with the highest (resp. lowest) social welfare among all SPEs for a given host graph $H$ and a facility number $k$.
 Moreover, let $\mathcal{H}$ be the set of all possible host graphs $H$.
-Then the PoA is defined as whereas the PoS is defined as
+Then the PoA is defined as